 Care standards guidance

 The jurisdiction is part of the First-tier-Tribunal Health, Education and Social Care Chamber.
 The Chamber President is His Honour Judge Phillip Sycamore.
-The Deputy Chamber President with responsibility for the Care Standards jurisdiction is Judge John Aitken.
+The Deputy Chamber President with responsibility for the Care Standards jurisdiction is Judge Meleri Tudur.
 Our judges and members are appointed by the Lord Chancellor.
 The jurisdiction covers England and Wales.

 The Chamber President and his senior judicial management team work closely with the Secretariat to manage the jurisdiction.
 It is important to note that the Tribunal operates completely independently of all Government Departments.